sigurf/electoral_simulation/README.md

     + get_vote_data():  returns the dataframe of the votes per party per district (from vote_data_csv).
     + get_district_data(): returns the dataframe for the districts and how many mandates they choose (from district_data_csv).
     + get_party_data(): returns the dataframe for the English name of the parties and their colors in hex code (from party_data_csv).
-    + get_mandate_distribution(): returns the dataframe of the mandates per party per district.
+    + get_mandate_distribution(): returns the result dataframe with mandates per party per district.
 Should be with colums [District, Party, Mandates].
-+ Support classes: other classes to support the class Election_Analyzer.
-These are optional.
++ Optional classes: other optional classes to support the class Election_Analyzer.

+Support-folder contains Tools-class with some static methods which can be useful when generating election outcome of new electoral systems.

 ## Adding new election data instances

-Create a new yaml-file *name of new instance* within the Instances-folder containing the set of data files used for the instance.
-Each instance must have the following structure:
+Create a new json-file *name of new instance* within the Instances-folder containing the set of data files used for the instance.
+Each instance must have the following structure (see Norwegian_parliament_election_2021.json):
 + name: *name of instance of data*
 + data:
     + vote_data_csv: *csv containing votes per party per district* CSV-file from the VoteData-folder with columns: [Party, Party, Votes] (see Norwegian_parliament_election_2021.csv).